 Oh and about that first doctor — he’s so fired.

 Beth L. Gainer is a professional writer and has published an essay on her breast cancer experience in the anthology Voices of Breast Cancer by LaChance Publishing.
-She teaches writing and literature at Robert Morris College in the Chicago area.
-She can be contacted at email@example.com and firstname.lastname@example.org and email@example.com.
+She teaches writing and literature at Robert Morris University in the Chicago area.
+She can be contacted at email@example.com and firstname.lastname@example.org.

 This blog posting is an excerpt from my book in progress, Calling the Shots: Coaching Yourself Through the Medical System.
 Stay in loop for when it comes out.
 Subscribe to the blog in upper righthand corner.